joange/2022_23_Repas/S01/Tasca.md

 Store into a new file, called ___Empleados.dat___ information about Empleados in binary format.
 You need to make portable information.

-> Remember that you need to define `SereialVersionUID`.
+> Remember that you need to define `SerialVersionUID`.
 Check with your mates.